-In 2022, the City continued Phase 1 of the 2045 GPU, which includes updates to the Housing Element and Safety Element, the creation of a new Environmental Justice Element, an Industrial Lands Study, an Environmental Impact Report (EIR), and updates to the zoning code and map.
+In 2023, the City completed Phase 1 of the 2045 GPU, which included updates to the Housing Element and Safety Element, the creation of a new Environmental Justice Element, an Industrial Lands Study, an Environmental Impact Report (EIR), and updates to the zoning code and map.

-Community engagement and public input gathered during 2022 from GPU Phase 1 will also inform Phase 2 of the 2045 GPU, which is slated to begin in Fall 2023.
-The GPU Phase 2 will include updates to the Land Use and Transportation Element, the Open Space, Conservation, and Recreation Element, and the Noise Element.
+Community engagement and public input gathered during 2023 from GPU Phase 1 will also inform Phase 2 of the 2045 GPU, which began in spring 2024.
+The GPU Phase 2 will include updates to the Land Use and Transportation Element; the Open Space, Conservation, and Recreation Element; and the Noise Element.
 It will also include the creation of a new Infrastructure and Facilities Element.